STAFF

 Business Manager

-Since moving from Norfolk to Northamptonshire in 2007 I have worked for a women’s refuge charity and a drug and alcohol rehabilitation charity where I saw first-hand the issues facing people of all ages in society today.
-As the father of a teenage son and foster carer of a teenage boy, I am dedicated to the ethos and services that Hope UK provides and am committed to playing my part in enabling the excellent work to grow.
+I have worked for Hope UK since 2018 having previously worked for a domestic abuse charity and a drug and alcohol rehabilitation charity where I saw first-hand the issues facing people of all ages in society today.
+As a foster carer and father to a teenage son, I am dedicated to the ethos and services that Hope UK provides in equipping young people to live drug-free lives.

 Mary Deller